 While some pain, swelling, and bruising are to be expected after the exciting and dramatic reshaping of your body is completed, your team at Denton Plastic Surgery will do everything we can to speed your recovery and keep you pain-free as you prepare to unveil your new, slimmer physique.

 Safety and comfort are top priorities for our doctors and staff, which is why we are very selective of the surgical environment.
-We utilize a fully certified surgery center in Denton with a respectful, discretionary, board-certified staff.
+We utilize a fully certified surgery center with a respectful, discretionary, board-certified staff.
 The surgery center provides Dr. Flugstad and Dr. Rivet an excellent environment to conduct a safe, successful tummy tuck procedure.

 We do everything possible to ensure you have a great result, and your risks are minimized.
 As an example, DVT (blood clot in the leg) is a known risk of tummy tuck surgery, and we help avoid it by using special electronic stockings that you bring home with you.
 We also prescribe blood-thinning medications if our guidelines suggest it will decrease your risk.
 Meticulous care and well-trained staff make your tummy tuck experience second to none.